 Secure Dangerous Items

 Securely store any foods, cleaners or medicines your pet might be tempted to eat, as these could be poisonous.
 The following foods can be dangerous for certain pets to consume:

-• Xylitol (a sweetener that can be found in gum, candy, baked goods and toothpaste)
+- Xylitol (a sweetener found in edible products, such as gum, candy, baked goods and toothpaste)